nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Design considerations:

-**Aspect: How undo & redo executes:**
+**Aspect: How add command is carried out:**

-* **Alternative 1 (current choice):** Saves the entire address book.
+* **Alternative 1 (current choice):** Key in all details for student in one command.
-  * Pros: Easy to implement.
-  * Cons: May have performance issues in terms of memory usage.

-* **Alternative 2:** Individual command knows how to undo/redo by itself.
+  * Pros: Easy to implement, only one command needs to be key in by user.
-  * Pros: Will use less memory (e.g. for `delete`, just save the student being deleted).
-  * Cons: We must ensure that the implementation of each individual command are correct.

-_{more aspects and alternatives to be added}_
+  * Cons: Command might get too long.

+* **Alternative 2:** Key in details for students in multiple steps.
+  * Pros: Step by step adding of details might be more convenient for new users.
+  * Cons: Hard to implement, especially with optional fields and compulsory fields.
+It is also not user-friendly for users who type fast due to multi line commands required to add a student.

 ### Owe feature